-380. INTRODUCTION TO INTELLECTUAL DISABILITIES/ THREE CREDITS to observe and teach students with intellectual disabilities.
-Pass/fail grading.
-Offered JanTerm.
+380. INTRODUCTION TO INTELLECTUAL DISABILITIES/ THREE CREDITS

 Major credit.
 This course acquaints the prospective teacher with the psychological development and problems associated with intellectual disabilities.
 Students study recent developments and research in this area.
 The course includes a clinical.
 Offered Spring Term.